chronicle/api-samples-python/googleapis/rules/README.md

-In this directory and its children, we provide three utilities to use the Rules Engine API:
+In this directory and its children, we provide two utilities to use the Rules Engine API:

 *   A library for calling the Rules Engine API, in `rule_lib.py`.
 *   A CLI tool, `cli/rule_cmd.py`.
-*   A sample Webserver, `ui/rule_webapp.py`.

 If you want to directly use `rule_lib.py` you will have to install the google API dependency: